nichoth/ssc-server/notes.md

-I send a request to server1, that says "I'm requesting to link IDs.
+I send a request to server1 from serber2, that says "I'm requesting to link IDs.
 This is my DID"

 On server1 I am logged in, and I click "link an ID"

+(create record -- `{ status: pending, did: DID2 }`)

-On server1 I must enter the DID from server2, to do a search for it amongst the pending link requests
+On server1 I must enter the DID from server2, to be able to get it by DID a for it amongst the pending link requests
   * it would be nice to have a search/autocomplete situation here

 Once I enter the DID from server2, then the DID on server1 will create a UCAN